-You also have the possibility to play music in the background, in order to encourage the public to make selections, background music can be programmed to be active on specified days and times.
-The programming of background music titles is done with the group P10x of the service program.
+You also have the possibility to play music in the background.
+In order to encourage the public to make selections, background music can be programmed to be active on specified days and times.
+This mode is interrupted every time a selection is detected.